-ASK: Why do you think we sing so many songs about God's love?
-God's love is one of the most comforting attributes of God.
-People need to know that Someone loves them.
-God's love is different than human love.
-He loves us no matter what.
+ASK: Why do we sing so many songs about God's love?
+Thinking about God's love brings us comfort and peace.
+People need to know that God loves them.
+God's love is amazing.

-In our lesson today, God uses a woman named Ruth to show us what His selfless, everlasting love looks like.
-Let's go to our Bibles to find out more about her.
+In this session, we will learn that God used a woman named Ruth to show us what His selfless, everlasting love looks like.
+Let's go to our Bibles to find out more about Ruth and about God's love.